ReFreeKV: Towards Threshold-Free KV Cache Compression: Methodology

 \paragraph{Running at Scale} Supporting batch sizes $>1$, \method is able to perform the entire pruning process for each sample in parallel.
 To achieve this, we pad the shorter cache segments and update the attention masks accordingly, allowing the LLM to ignore the padded KV positions.
 The padding operation has a negligible impact on overall performance.
 Meanwhile, in popular LLM inference engines, e.g. vLLM~\cite{kwon2023efficient}, it is possible to allocate separate KV cache size for each sample, which aligns well with \method.
-Integration with LLM inference engines such as vLLM is under planning for future development.